 A total of 9 homeowners remain within SCHILD's scope of action on behalf of BPRA (7 who owe 2021 Assessment in full; 1 who paid BPRA (after referral) the base Assessment but not any of the legal fees; 1 who has a SCHILD-approved payment plan in place.
-At the February 1 meeting, the Trustees will be asked to approve SCHILD's request for authorization to file civil suit against one of these, with the Treasurer directed to complete all paperwork necessary for SCHILD to do so.
 (NOT referred to SCHILD is one homeowner who owes BPRA less than \$60 of unpaid 2021 Assessment money -- paid the base Assessment but not late fees, interest, or collection costs).